 - iii. if he/she is able to provide evidence of sustained expertise through dealing with strategic marketing issues (general or specialist) that have influenced marketing and/or organisational direction and decision making over a period of ten years overall marketing experience of which seven years should be at marketing management and/or senior consultant level including accountability for marketing budgets.
 In addition, he/she needs to demonstrate authority, innovation and professional integrity, applying advanced and specialised marketing skills and techniques, including synthesis and evaluation to solve complex problems which help to redefine existing professional practice and its interface with other functional areas; or - iv. if he/she has satisfactorily completed the Institute's Level 7 qualification or an equivalent professional, vocational or academic qualification acceptable to The Board and can evidence at least two years in a marketing teaching post plus three years practical marketing or consultancy experience. - 4 c.
 A person may be admitted as an Associate Member by The Board - i. upon the successful completion of the Institute's Level 6 qualification or an equivalent professional, vocational or academic qualification acceptable to The Board; or - ii. if he/she is able to evidence his/her ability to deal with marketing issues (general or specialist) at an operational level and influence marketing management or organisational decision making over a period of three years.
-In addition, he/she must demonstrate accountability for the management and utilisation of marketing resources by internal and/or external stakeholders. - 4 d.
-A person may be admitted as an Affiliate provided that he or she is actively engaged in or considering a career in a marketing and/or related role, or is studying for a marketing qualification or intending to take up studying for a marketing qualification. - 4 e.
-Persons may be admitted to membership under Bye-laws 4av, 4avi, 4biii and 4cii provided that members admitted in this way shall not exceed 25% of the total number of Voting Members at any time. - 4 f.
-The Board shall have the power permanently to suspend the provisions of Bye-laws 4av, 4avi, 4biii and 4cii. - 4 g.
-To be recognised as a Chartered Marketer, applicants must be a current Voting Member in the grade of MCIM, FCIM or Hon FCIM and - i. have been admitted to the grade of Member, Fellow or Honorary Fellow for at least a two year period; and - ii. have completed and provided evidence that they have satisfied the requirements of the Institute's Continuing Professional Development programme for two consecutive years; and
+In addition, he/she must demonstrate accountability for the management and utilisation of marketing resources by internal and/or external stakeholders. - d.
+A person may be admitted as an Affiliate provided that he or she is actively engaged in or considering a career in a marketing and/or related role, or is studying for a marketing qualification or intending to take up studying for a marketing qualification. - e.
+Persons may be admitted to membership under Bye-laws 4av, 4avi, 4biii and 4cii provided that members admitted in this way shall not exceed 25% of the total number of Voting Members at any time. - f.
+The Board shall have the power permanently to suspend the provisions of Bye-laws 4av, 4avi, 4biii and 4cii. - g.
+To be recognised as a Chartered Marketer, applicants must be a current Voting Member in the grade of MCIM, FCIM or Hon FCIM and - i. have provided evidence of meeting the requirements of the Continuing Professional Development programmes for two consecutive submissions whilst at MCIM, FCIM or Hon FCIM grade; and - ii. have completed any additional conditions as indicated within the requirements of the Continuing Professional Development programmes; and - iii. be employed in a marketing position (general or specialist) at the time of their first application for Chartered status.

-- iii. be employed in a marketing position (general or specialist) at the time of their first application for Chartered status. - 4 h. i Those awarded Chartered Marketer status are required to maintain evidence of their undertaking of Continuing Professional Development and will provide such evidence if called upon to do so. - ii Matters relating to the retention of Chartered Marketer status and the criteria to be met for Continuing Professional Development shall be determined by Board Regulation. - 5.
+- 4 h. i Those awarded Chartered Marketer status are required to maintain evidence of their undertaking of Continuing Professional Development and will provide such evidence if called upon to do so. - ii Matters relating to the retention of Chartered Marketer status and the criteria to be met for Continuing Professional Development shall be determined by Board Regulation. - 5.
 A person may be admitted as an Honorary Fellow of the Institute solely by resolution of The Board.
 When considering admission, The Board will look for one or more of the following to be clearly demonstrated: - a.
 Contribution to the marketing profession Success in marketing in a national or international context that has been recognised by the national/international media, marketing or academic press;